seb-ma/qmk_firmware/users/seb-ma/readme.md

 - the same layout for thumbs (except on Media layer for encoders)
 - the keys at column 1 of left halve for row 1 and row 2 (except on Media layer)

-Encoders are on thumb row 2 at external position (drawn in bold line above).
+Encoders are on thumb row 2 at external position (drawn in dark gray line above).
 Behavior is identical in all layers except in [Media / RGB](#Media%20/%20RGB)

 #### Layers navigation